volunteeringdata/schema/hackathon/crisis-response-and-spontaneous-volunteering/index.md

+---
+layout: default
-# Crisis Response and Spontaneous Volunteering
+title: Crisis Response and Spontaneous Volunteering
+---

 This is a taxonomy of crisis response and spontaneous volunteering concepts.